ayerone/openai_realtime_working_example/README.md

 A basic working example of using OpenAI's realtime API to save you from having to pull your hair out.

 # Purpose
 The OpenAI realtime API exposes a great platform for creating speach-to-speech apps with low latency, which makes conversations with the AI feel more natural.
-If you have tried to get started with this API, you might have found that there are some consistency/correctness issues with OpenAI's documentation.
-You are not alone.
-This project aims to be a bare-bones example of how to use the API to get you up and running, without the headaches.
-We have attempted to make this project accessible to entry-level developers with very little experience.
+This project aims to be a bare-bones example of how to use the API to get you up and running as quickly as possible.
+We have attempted to make this project accessible to amateur developers with very little experience.

 # Stack
 The project uses HTML, plain javascript, and nodejs (version 22) to run a local server, which: